dp1706/cloud-computing/Assignment 6-7/docker_assignment/DOCKER.md

 ## Assignment

-we will create a folder in our local system and mount it to the docker
+* We will create a folder in our local system and mount it to the docker

-15. creating a folder in local system --$ mkdir testfolder
+> Creating a folder in local system  `$ mkdir testfolder`

-16. for finding path -- $ pwd
+> For finding path  `$ pwd`

-now we will create a new container and mount testfolder in that container
+* Now we will create a new container and mount testfolder in that container

-17. $ docker run -dit --name=pyC -v /home/dwarka/testfolder:/myfolder python:3.8-slim
+> `$ docker run -dit --name=pyC -v /home/dwarka/testfolder:/myfolder python:3.8-slim`

-18. docker exec -it pyC /bin/bash
+> `$ docker exec -it pyC /bin/bash`

-after entering in shell-
+* After entering in shell-

-now we will create a assignment.py file in the local system and it will reflect in out container folder and we will run it .
+  Now we will create a assignment.py file in the local system and it will reflect in out container folder and we will run it .

-19. ls
+> `$ ls`
-20. python assignment.py
+> `$ python assignment.py`